-I recently met with the Financial Times to discuss how these rate increases are impacting our clients, including those that hold an interest-only facility.
+Recently, I met with the Financial Times to discuss how these rate increases are impacting high-net-worth borrowers, noting that a high proportion of these individuals already hold an interest-only facility*.

-Whilst the total share of interest-only mortgages in the UK has fallen since 2012, they remain a useful solution if you receive a large proportion of your earnings as an annual or irregular lump sum such as a bonus, profit share or carried interest.
-Likewise, they can be suitable if you’re seeking to repay capital via a future liquidity event.
-Many of our clients tend to have multiple income streams and, in most cases, will hold significant assets outside of their mortgaged property.
+Whilst the total share of interest-only mortgages in the UK has fallen since 2012, they remain a useful solution for those with a large proportion of their earnings weighted towards an annual or irregular lump sum such as a bonus, profit share or carried interest.
+Likewise, they can be suitable for those seeking to repay capital via a future liquidity event.
+Many of our clients at Investec (and high-net-worth individuals in general), tend to have multiple income streams and, in most cases, will hold significant assets outside of their mortgaged property.

-If this applies to you, you may have several options when faced with rising mortgage costs, regardless of how your current mortgage is structured.
-Firstly, it might be possible to voluntarily reduce a mortgage balance to achieve lower Loan-to-Value (LTV) bands and secure more competitive interest rates.
-If required, we can also look across your balance sheet to ensure that we are considering alternatives.
+This gives these individuals several options when faced with rising mortgage costs, regardless of how their current mortgage is structured.
+It will come as no surprise to hear that some of our clients have been voluntarily reducing mortgage balances to hit lower Loan-to-Value (LTV) bands to secure more competitive interest rates.
+We also continue to look across our clients’ balance sheets to ensure that we are considering alternatives.
 This could involve lending against multiple properties, in order to reduce the aggregate LTV and achieve a more attractive ‘blended’ rate.

 It’s possible to mitigate the risk of rate rises, without sacrificing short-term repayment flexibility.

-With the current interest rate outlook remaining uncertain, it may seem increasingly difficult to choose between a fixed or variable rate – a decision made more challenging due to shorter term fixed rates (such as two- and three-year rates) being higher than five-year fixed deals.
+With the current interest rate outlook remaining uncertain, borrowers are finding it increasingly difficult to choose between a fixed or variable rate – a decision made more challenging due to shorter term fixed rates (such as two- and three-year rates) being higher than five-year fixed deals.
 However, it’s possible to mitigate the risk of rate rises, without sacrificing short-term repayment flexibility.
-We can do this by structuring a mortgage into multiple parts, which allows you to benefit from both fixed and variable products at the same time, with flexibility over which to repay first in the coming years.
+We can do this by structuring a mortgage into multiple parts, which allows our clients to benefit from both fixed and variable products at the same time, with flexibility over which to repay first in the coming years.

-These are just two examples of how we have been helping individuals like you to navigate the current landscape.
+These are just two examples of how we have been helping individuals to navigate the current landscape.
 There are many other ways in which we can support both new and existing clients, and every conversation starts with a blank sheet of paper.
-We remain focused on building long-term relationships and maintaining a regular dialogue, which is more important than ever in a volatile market.
+We remain focused on building long-term relationships and maintaining a regular dialogue with our clients, which is more important than ever in a volatile market.
 It is this level of understanding that will enable us to continue providing timely and highly personalised solutions.
 Please do get in touch if you need our support.

-Want to discuss our mortgage options for your clients?
+Want to discuss our mortgage and lending options?
 Please get in touch today.